FONTIncrease font size Decrease font size Return to default font size

 Passage to Norfolk, Virginia

-Above left & right: The aircraft handling party manoeuvre the ship’s former RCAF Shark III 546 ‘H’ on to a ‘traveller’ – a device to allow aircraft to be parked, tails out over the side, in flight ready condition without obstructing the fight deck.
+Above below: The aircraft handling party gain experience with the ship’s former RCAF Shark III 546 ‘H. July 22nd 1944 a B-24 Liberator of the Panama Canal defence forces, “attacking" Thane while practice is given in revering a crashed aircraft, simulated by removing the undercarriage - the ship’s mobile crane is ready to move in to ‘recover’ it; manoeuvring on to a ‘traveller’ – a device to allow aircraft to be parked, tails out over the side, in flight ready condition without obstructing the fight deck; generally moving about the flight deck.
+On nearing the Panama Canal the obsolete aircraft was ditched overboard.

-Approaching the Panama Canal: The aircraft handling party has jettisoned the ship’s former RCAF Shark over the side.
-This aircraft proved extremely useful in exercising the flight deck parties and aircraft handlers, and right at the end of its life the old plane made a target for the Port aft gun crews.
+Approaching the Panama Canal: The aircraft handling party has jettisoned the Shark over the side; after exercising the flight deck parties and aircraft handlers, the old plane made a target to exercise the Port aft gun crews.

 Above & below: Wednesday 26th July, Captain Baker presides over the buried at sea of Assistant Steward J.W.
 Newman who died of a perforated malignant ulcer shortly after the ship left Cristonal.

-All photographs on this page are from the collection of the late Pay-Lieutenant Eric H. Grieve-Brown RNR, kindly supplied by Mrs Maureen Ross
+The majority of the photographs on this page are from the collection of the late Pay-Lieutenant Eric H. Grieve-Brown RNR, kindly supplied by Mrs Maureen Ross with additional photos from Mr. Ray Kenna, and Mr. Paul Bass